 As a backup procedure, you can contact us via Skype.
 Skype a request to "theatheistexperience".
 We will message back when you are queued for a call.
 Do not call us.
 We will likely phase out this way of taking callers as it tends to interrupt the flow of the show.

 Do you have a live stream of your video over the Internet?Yes.
-We are now streaming via the The Atheist Experience Channel on ustream and our YouTube channel.
+We are now streaming via our YouTube channel.

 Do you want feedback about the show quality?We do appreciate feedback on the technical quality of our show.
 The feedback is most useful on the most recent episode (not past ones).